futtta/autoptimize/readme.txt

 = Will this work with my blog? =

 Although Autoptimize comes without any warranties, it will in general work flawlessly if you configure it correctly.
 See "Troubleshooting" below for info on how to configure in case of problems.
-If you want you can [test Autoptimize on a new free dummy site, curtisy of tastewp.com](https://demo.tastewp.com/autoptimize).
+If you want you can [test Autoptimize on a new free dummy site, courtesy of tastewp.com](https://demo.tastewp.com/autoptimize).

 = Why is jquery.min.js not optimized when aggregating JavaScript? =